cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 1. Partial ordering of all transactions is maintained because the design still keeps a FIFO queue for gossiping transactions.
   Also, transactions are reaped according to non-decreasing priority first, and then in FIFO order for transactions with equal priority (see this `ReapMaxBytesMaxGas`'s [docstring][reapmaxbytesmaxgas]).
-1. Since the priority mempool uses FIFO for transactions of equal priority, it also fulfills "FIFO ordering per class".
+1. Since the priority mempool uses FIFO for transactions of equal priority, it also fulfills the "FIFO ordering per class" property.
   The problem here is that, since every value of the priority `int64` field is considered a different transaction class, there are virtually unlimited traffic classes.
   So it is too easy for an application to end up using hundreds, if not thousands of transactions classes at a given time.